Interdisciplinary German-Arab Research Group

 German-Arab Research Group

-The work of the interdisciplinary German-Arab research group combines reflection on historical experiences of injustice in authoritarian states with normative questions and is oriented toward four focal points:
+The work of the interdisciplinary German-Arab research group combines reflection on historical experiences of injustice in authoritarian states with normative questions and is based on four focal points:

-The first focal point deals with the structures and manifestations of experiences of injustice as described and analyzed by literature (especially Arabic and German), political science, philosophy, psychology, and ethnology.
+The first focus is on the structures and manifestations of experiences of injustice as described and analyzed in literature (especially Arabic and German literature), political science, philosophy, psychology and ethnology.
 Life in dictatorships and authoritarian regimes is characterized by a cognitive dissonance between official and unofficial interpretations of the present.
-This "dichotomy" of life in dictatorships and regimes enables the population to maintain a critical distance from the officially imposed view of the world and society.
+This "dichotomy" of life in dictatorships and regimes enables the population to maintain a critical distance from the officially prescribed view of the world and society.
 In addition to an interdisciplinary comparison of the analyses of structures and manifestations of injustice, the focus will also be on different forms of protest and resistance, which can manifest themselves in actions as well as in the linguistic treatment of authoritarian behavior (irony, whispered jokes, eloquent silence).

-A second focus turns to the reappraisal of experiences of injustice.
-Here, the question of memory and witnessing in prison and torture literature, in memoirs, as well as witnessing in the media plays an important role.
+A second focus is on coming to terms with experiences of injustice.
+The question of memory and testimony in prison and torture literature, in memoirs and testimony in the media plays an important role here.

-Here, too, there is a discrepancy between official and unofficial, private and collective memory, the tensions and sometimes productive dialectics of which need to be examined.
+Here, too, there is a discrepancy between official and unofficial, private and collective memory, the tensions and sometimes productive dialectic of which need to be examined.

 1. Critical examination of structures and manifestations of authoritarian conditions from an interdisciplinary perspective, combined with the analysis of forms of protest and resistance.

-2. Dealing with the concepts of memory culture, testimony, and archive in historical, cultural, literary, and philosophical contexts.
+2. Dealing with the concepts of memory culture, testimony and the archive in a historical, cultural, literary and philosophical context.

-3. Analysis of language(s) of dictatorship(s): Abuse of language by the dictatorship, especially in public language use in the media; internal communication of the ruling elite in totalitarian systems; expression of the subversive in the language use of the oppressed population (e.g., political whisper jokes).
+3. Analysis of the language(s) of dictatorship(s): Misuse of language by the dictatorship, especially in the public use of language in the media; internal communication of the ruling elite in totalitarian systems; expression of the subversive in the language use of the oppressed population (e.g. political whisper jokes)

 4. Contemporary and historical responsibility